 I attended Produced Water Society conference in Oman and it was of great value .
 The interaction between the IOCs / NOCs and the technology / OEM providers is what really distinguished the PWS event.

 The Produced Water Society is a collection of oil and gas professionals with the common mission to improve the management and disposition of produced water.
 Through the discussion of best practices and the presentation of advanced solutions to dynamic obstacles, PWS fosters an environment where water professionals learn from one another in an open setting and where the entire industry thrives as a result.

-The 30th Produced Water Society Seminar will be held February 11-13 2020 in Houston, Texas, welcoming 400 produced water professionals for two days of focused technical discussion and networking.
-The Seminar features breakthrough technical presentations, panel discussions featuring operators and service providers, round tables sessions, and three tracks—covering conventional onshore and offshore production issues, the booming activity in shale plays across the US, and issues across other geologies across the globe.
+The 30th Produced Water Society Seminar was held February 11-13 2020 in Houston, Texas, welcoming 400 produced water professionals for two days of focused technical discussion and networking.
+The Seminar featured breakthrough technical presentations, panel discussions featuring operators and service providers, round tables sessions, and three tracks—covering conventional onshore and offshore production issues, the booming activity in shale plays across the US, and issues across other geologies across the globe.
 The Seminar gathers innovations from solutions providers, insights and forecasts from operating companies to create an environment focused on improving the future of the industry through better water management.